Cuauhtémoc–Brooklyn Bridge collision: Incident

 After the Charles D. McAllister had repositioned herself, the pilot continued to give ahead orders to the Cuauhtémoc, saying that "As the crew of the tug took their line in, the docking pilot ordered additional commands in the ahead direction."
 It is at this point that the first movement towards the Brooklyn Bridge is noted, with the report saying that as "The Charles D. McAllister began pushing on the starboard bow of the Cuauhtémoc.
 The stern of the Cuauhtémoc began to swing toward the Brooklyn Bridge."
 The pilot ordered the Charles D. McAllister to stand off, and move towards the starboard stern of the Cuauhtémoc.
 It is at this point that the report notes that "Between 20:23 and 20:24, the vessel’s astern speed increased from 3.3 knots to 5.1 knots, and the harbor pilot called for nearby tugboat assistance."

 Videos show the ship's three masts impacting the bridge one by one and breaking off, at around the height of her topgallant sails, and the ship continuing on and scraping along the waterfront revetment.
 There were 227 people on board at the time.
 The impact caused significant damage to the ship's masts, the deaths of two crew members, and injuries to multiple other crew members, three of whom were reported in critical condition.
 Additionally, several sailors were spotted hanging onto the damaged masts, though none fell into the river.
-The two fatalities were identified as cadets from Veracruz and Oaxaca states respectively.
+The two fatalities were identified as cadets from the states of Veracruz and Oaxaca.
 One of them was standing on top of the rigging at the time of the collision.